networkx/nx-parallel/Config.md

 ### Note

 The default settings of `joblib.parallel_config` are the same as the default configs in the `ParallelConfig` class, except for the `backend` config, which is `None` in `joblib.parallel_config` and `"loky"` in `ParallelConfig`.
 This prevents errors when using the NetworkX config, as the internal `joblib.Parallel`'s `backend` default is `"loky"` when not specified.
 This consistency in user experience is maintained for ease of use.
+Additinally, by default the `n_jobs` value is `-1`.

 ## Modifying Configuration